-- Members always inform the organiser or host if they are unable to attend a meeting - Members make a contribution to the host (usually 30p) for coffee - Members share cars or offer lifts, sharing costs as appropriate.
+- Members always inform the organiser or host if they are unable to attend a meeting. - Members make a contribution to the host (up to 50p) for coffee.

+• Members share cars or offer lifts, sharing costs as appropriate.

 Keeping the group together